-For more than a year now, commodity prices have been under pressure from the strong U.S. dollar and slowing global demand.
+This year, commodity prices have been under pressure from a strong U.S. dollar and trade war fears.
 This has made a huge dent in the balance sheet of many net exporters of resources, in turn weakening their currencies.
 However, commodities could be on the rebound and are flashing a massive buy signal.

 This should come as a shock to no one, but what most people don’t realize is just how closely some currencies track certain commodities.
-When I presented at the International Mining and Resources Conference in Melbourne, Australia, earlier this month, I shared several charts that show this correlation over the years at numerous industry conferences.
+I have shared several charts that show this correlation over the years at numerous industry conferences.
 Attendees were always astounded when I got to these slides – and we’re talking professional economists, money managers and CEOs here.

 With that said, I think it’s important that you see this correlation as well.
 Below are five world currencies that have been impacted by lower commodity prices.